How to Prepare for GRE

 You need to adapt these 2Cs (Calmness and Confidence) in order to succeed in the GRE.
 The 3 hrs 45 min long exam can be an exhaustive experience; you must build endurance and maintain exposure.
 If you have prepared thoroughly and regularly for the exam, you’re bound to get a great score!

-So prep it up, be committed to that plan and you’ll get your dream university for sure!
+To conclude - prep it up, be committed to that plan and you’ll get your dream university for sure!